Menopause and – Just What Are The Chances

 It’s possible for a woman to be going through menopause and still be fertile.
 Eggs are still being released and there is an adequate supply of the necessary hormones, so she can still become pregnant.

-This is by no means a complete list of dangers, but it will give you an idea of what to watch out for.
+This is by no means a complete of dangers, but it will give you an idea of what to watch out for.

 Women over the age of 40 who are pregnant face an increased risk of infection, miscarriage, bleeding and several other potentially dangerous medical conditions, according to medical research.
 The grow higher with every passing year.